-The College also reports its share of the pension liability for the State Board Retirement Plan in accordance with GASB 68, Accounting and Financial Reporting for Pensions and Related Assets.
+The College also reports its share of the net pension liability for the State Board Retirement Plan in accordance with GASB 68, Accounting and Financial Reporting for Pensions and Related Assets.
+This is a change in assumptions from prior years.